stakater/kubectl-tenant/README.md

 ### Prerequisites

 * A running cluster with [Multi Tenant Operator](https://docs.stakater.com/mto/latest/installation/overview.html) installed.
 * `kubectl` (or `oc` on OpenShift).

 ### Installation

-Download the prebuilt binary for your platform from the [GitHub Releases](https://github.com/stakater/kubectl-tenant/releases), place it somewhere on your system, and make su(storageclasses/namespaces)re that directory is in your `$PATH`.
+Download the prebuilt binary for your platform from the [GitHub Releases](https://github.com/stakater/kubectl-tenant/releases), place it somewhere on your system, and make sure that directory is in your `$PATH`.

-Example:

 ```bash
 # Download for your OS/Arch